Fillongley: Church

-The parish church of St Mary and All Saints dates from the 12th century but the tower was a later addition.
+The parish church of St Mary and All Saints dates from the 12th century but the bell tower was a later addition.
 Inside are examples of 14th-century stained glass.

 Among the graves is that of Isaac Pearson, the uncle of the Victorian novelist George Eliot, who lived in Arbury nearby.
 The church graveyard is also reported to have a ghost, a lady wearing a long dress who appears on misty nights.

 Other buildings

 Fillongley Hall was built in the mid 13th century and was destroyed in a fire in 1929, with rumours at the time suggesting that this was purposeful arson by the owner to claim insurance money and settle his debts.
 There was a medieval gallows located near to Fillongley Old Hall.

 There were several historic public houses in Fillongley, most of which are now closed, including The Butcher's Arms, The Cock Inn, The Durham Ox, The Red Lion, and The Saracen's Head.
 The Bell Inn in the centre of the village operated as a public house, village bank and post office.
 Fillongley also had a bakery, blacksmiths, butchers shop, cobblers, crafts factory, saddlers, village shop, watermill (now converted to a house) and windmill.

 During the Second World War, an anti aircraft battery operated from Fillongley, near to Beckfield Lodge Farm, and the site has since been converted to stables.